BruceEckel/SummerTechForumUnconference-hugo/content/Overview.md

 <div style="text-align:center;font-size:175%;font-weight:bold">
 <a href = "/registration">Registration</a>
 </div>

-***

-**Effect-Oriented Programming Workshop**: Saturday and Sunday before the conference.
-Optional and free for conference attendees.
-Based on the book-in-progress *Effect-Oriented Programming: Building Reliable Software with Scala3 and ZIO2.* The workshop takes place at
-[Evolve CoWorking](https://www.evolvework.co/) and starts at 10am each day.

-***

 - *I wanted to let you know how much I thoroughly enjoyed the week I spent in Crested Butte for the WTF conference.
 Thanks for helping to organize such a wonderful conference and bringing together such a great group of people.
 It was exciting to see how a group left unto themselves, can self organise and set out on a meaningful course.
 This spirit of the event really resonated with me and I'm looking forward to continuing this journey thoughout the year.* -- Will Mooney